 After the energy efficiency measures have been selected and incorporated into the construction documents (CDs), the design team is responsible for providing the EDA team with the complete 100% CDs package.
 At this time, the customer must submit a "Measures Selection Approval Form" before the EDA team starts any tasks towards the Pre-construction Energy Analysis (PcEA) Report.
-The EDA team will review the 100% CDs and check the specifications to ensure the selected design alternatives are included and identified as intended.
-If some measures of the final design alternative selection have been overlooked, efforts will be made to encourage the design team to incorporate them at this point.
-If these efforts prove unsuccessful, the savings estimates, and corresponding rebate levels will be reduced accordingly.
+The EDA team

 In the third meeting, the results of the PcEA will be discussed that have taken into account final selections of the efficiency measures or bundle of measures as agreed upon in the "Measures Selection Approval Form" submitted by the building owner.
-If the measures as selected by the owner's design team provide savings beyond the 10% energy savings threshold, the design team service rebate is provided.
+If the measures as selected by the owner's design team demonstrate a 10% or more improvement over ASHRAE 90.1-2016, PRM, the design team service rebate is provided.
 Based on the energy savings of the final approved PcEA Report, 50% of the building owner equipment rebate is issued once the building construction has started.
 Rebate funds for the remaining portion of the building owner equipment rebate will be reserved for the current program year only.
-Rebate funds can be rereserved for the following one year only if the project is on track during the previous year.
+Rebate funds can be re-reserved for the following one year only if the project is on track during the previous year.
 Submission of project milestone documents every six months will be required to confirm project is on track.